 LPN Schools in Chicago with Program Overviews

 Several schools in Chicago have LPN (licensed practical nurse) programs.
-Read an overview of three LPN programs, requirements and admission info and find out which school is the right one for you.
+Read an overview of LPN programs, requirements and admission info at three schools within 30 miles of downtown and find out which school is the right one for you.

 |College of DuPage||Morton College||City Colleges of Chicago - Wilbur Wright College|

 |Tuition||$235.15/credit hour (Fall 2012)**||$79/credit hour for in-district students; $207/credit hour for out-of-district IL residents; $271/credit hour for out-of-state students (2010-2011)***||$89/credit hour for in-district students; $185.38/credit hour for out-of-district IL residents; $236.59/credit hour for out-of-state students (Fall 2012)****|

 |% of First-Year Students Receiving Some Form of Financial Aid (2011)||46%*||72%*||63%*|

 |Acceptance Rate (2011)||Open admissions*||Open admissions*||Open admissions*|

 |Retention Rate (2010-2011)||65% of full-time, 46% of part-time students*||68% of full-time, 60% of part-time students*||59% of full-time, 44% of part-time students*|

 |Graduation Rate (2011)||11% (35% transfer-out)*||20% (21% transfer-out)*||11% (25% transfer-out)*|